kontent-ai/delivery-sdk-js/UPGRADE.md

 - `ItemResolver` was removed
 - Raw data properties were removed from content items & elements to reduce size of mapped response and to avoid data duplication
 - All models now use interface instead of class and are prefixed with `I`.
 This is again to reduce the footprint of the SDK and simplify working with the data.
+- `globalQueryConfig` configuration option was renamed to `defaultQueryConfig`

 ## Upgrading from `5.x.y` to `6.0.0`

 ### IDeliveryClientConfig

-There have been few changes to `IDeliveryClientConfig` interface, most notably the `usePreviewMode` and `useSecuredMode` were moved into `globalQueryConfig` which is used to set default query configuration for all queries.
+There have been few changes to `IDeliveryClientConfig` interface, most notably the `usePreviewMode` and `useSecuredMode` were moved into `defaultQueryConfig` which is used to set default query configuration for all queries.
 This configuration can be overriden by each query.

 All proxy related configuration has been added to `proxy` property and there is a new ability to fully customize URLs (e.g. to hide projectId).

 `GlobalHeaders` is now a function instead of a simple array - this is so that you can potentially call your own function to get global headers dynamically.
-Global headers are added to each request regardless of the headers specified in `globalQueryConfig`
+Global headers are added to each request regardless of the headers specified in `defaultQueryConfig`

 Updated syntax looks like: